Last updated March 17, 2021.

 You need a prescription for the ring, so remember to factor in the cost of a doctor's visit along with the actual ring.

-- Smoke and are over 35 years old
+- Smoke and are over 35 years old (like we mentioned earlier, smoking increases the risk of more severe side effects)

 - Have or have had blood clots in your arms, legs, eyes, or lungs